danielmcheng1/drone/writeup.md

 ## 3. Android App Development
 ### Minimum Requirements for App
-Developing a full-fledge app similar to Litchi would take far longer than a few days, hence I had to identify the exact functions that my custom app would have to perform to complete the drone product.
+Given the limited timeframe, I needed to carefully identify the exact requirements for my custom app.
+I was _not_ designing a user-facing app like Litchi, with a complete UI, product validation, forms for custom missions, and so on.
+Rather, I only had to build the following list of features:

 _Rebuilding Features Available in Existing Apps_<br>
-* __Mission Automation__: One button to take off from ground, fly to waypoints, take photos, and land
+* __Mission Automation__: Take off from ground, fly preset route while taking photos, then return home and land
-* __Photo Download__: Photos should automatically be downloaded to the phone's internal storage
+* __Photo Download__: Photos should automatically download to the phone's internal storage
-* __Image Quality__: Camera should auto focus and expose throughout to avoid blurriness and low-resolution images
+* __Image Quality__: Camera should auto focus throughout to ensure quality photos

 _Adding New Features_<br>
-* Scheduled Missions
+* __Scheduled Missions__: Schedule a mission to run every 5/10/15 minutes
-* Triggered Missions
+* __Triggered Missions__: Use SMS to trigger the mission
-* Photo Compression
+* __Photo Transfer__: Push downloaded photos to EC2 server
-* Photo Transfer
+* __Photo Compression__: Reduce photo size from 5 MB to 0.5 MB to speed up transfer

-### Problem Search / Initial Exploration of SDK
+### Problem Search: Evaluating the Mobile SDK
-Before jumping into coding all of these functions, I first determined whether the existing mobile SDK could indeed achieve each of the minimum criteria listed above.
-Otherwise, an alternative to the SDK would have to be used should any of the above features seem infeasible during this exploration stage.
+Before jumping into coding all of these functions, I first identified how each requirement mapped to an existing class or method in the [DJI mobile SDK](https://developer.dji.com/mobile-sdk/documentation/introduction/index.html).
+For any software engineering project, it is a best practice to evaluate the feasibility of each component beforehand--instead of discovering halfway through the project that the most crucial part is not possible.

 Feature | DJI SDK Class | DJI SDK Method
 ------- | --------- | ----------